nimaltd/ee24/README.md

 # 24xx EEPROM library for stm32 HAL
 ---
 ## Please Do not Forget to get STAR, DONATE and support me on social networks.
-Thank you.:sparkling_heart:
+Thank you. :sparkling_heart:
 ---
 -  Author:     Nima Askari
 -  Github:     https://www.github.com/NimaLTD